 9. Position By Type and Brand of Air Purifier

 When it comes to positioning by brand type, the best thing you can do is to consult your manufacturer’s manual or usage guides.
-Below is a video guide from Dyson for their air purifiers.
+Below is a summary video guide on how to postion your air prufier, considering the various types and brands you may encounter.

 My general rule of thumb is that I can place ionizer air purifiers and photocatalytic oxidation (PCO) air purifiers, pretty much anywhere in a room provided I have taken into account air flow.